mitre/cti/USAGE.md

 ### Data Components

-Data components are represented as an `x-mitre-data-component` object.
+A Data Component in ATT&CK is represented as an `x-mitre-data-component` object.
 As a custom STIX type they follow only the generic [STIX Domain Object pattern](https://docs.oasis-open.org/cti/stix/v2.0/csprd01/part2-stix-objects/stix-v2.0-csprd01-part2-stix-objects.html#_Toc476230920).

-Data Components extend the generic SDO format with the following fields:
+Data Components extend the generic SDO format with the following field:

 | Field | Type | Description |
 |:------|:-----|-------------|